iotadex/groupfi_proxy/readme.md

-### POST /proxy/send, send the TransactionEssence which contains a msg as metadata on shimmer L1 network
+### POST /proxy/send?hornet={https://production.api.groupfi.ai, optional}, send the TransactionEssence which contains a msg as metadata on shimmer L1 network
 #### params
 ```json
 {